 Mercer believes in building brighter futures by redefining the world of work, reshaping retirement and investment outcomes, and unlocking real health and well-being.
-Mercer's approximately 25,000 employees are based in 43 countries and the firm operates in over 130 countries.
-Mercer is a business of Marsh McLennan (NYSE: MMC), the world's leading professional services firm in the areas of risk, strategy and people, with more than 85,000 colleagues and annual revenue of \$23 billion.
+Mercer's approximately 25,000 employees are based in 43 countries and the firm operates in 130 countries.
+Mercer is a business of Marsh McLennan (NYSE: MMC), the world's leading professional services firm in the areas of risk, strategy and people, with 83,000 colleagues and annual revenue of nearly \$20 billion.
 Through its market-leading businesses including Marsh, Guy Carpenter and Oliver Wyman, Marsh McLennan helps clients navigate an increasingly dynamic and complex environment.
-For more information, visit mercer.com.
-Follow Mercer on LinkedIn and X
+For more information, visit imercer.com.